George Benson (Washington politician): Tenure

 Although viewed as "straight-laced" and conservative, Benson governed on progressive values.
-He showed support for the LGBTQ community by hiring Cal Anderson, a gay political activist, as an office aid.
+He showed support for LGBT people by hiring Cal Anderson, a gay political activist, as an office aid.
 Benson advocated for abortion rights and gun control, due to his experience as a pharmacist and as a business owner.

 One of Benson's most significant achievements on the council was the creation of the Waterfront Streetcar, a streetcar service along already existing railroad tracks, which he first proposed in 1974.
 The 1.6-mile line opened in 1982.
 The cost to implement the service was much higher than had been estimated in 1974, and the proposal's detractors nicknamed it "Benson's folly", but once opened, it grew in popularity over time, and the route was extended in 1990, with a writer for Seattle magazine saying that it "became a much-loved fixture of Seattle life".
 On its 20th anniversary, the line was renamed the "George Benson Waterfront Streetcar Line".
 Benson also focused on other transportation issues, such as county-wide bus service in King County, construction of the Downtown Seattle Transit Tunnel, and preservation of the Seattle Center Monorail.

 Benson was also pivotal in solving the growing trash and waste management issue plaguing Seattle in the 1980s.
 Through negotiations, Benson passed a 60-year contract with the city of Condon, Oregon, to use the city's landfill.

 In his final two years in office, the council elected Benson the city council president until his retirement in January 1994.